 - Offer less than satisfactory alternatives or dilemmas and problems.

-In order to compose a page-turner, we’ve got to leave the reader hanging.
+To compose a page-turner, we’ve got to leave the reader hanging.
 Scenes and chapters need to end abruptly.
 If there are no loose ends, then the writer must create some.

 The pace needs to keep the tension rising.
-Too much, too fast and it will be unsustainable.
-Too slow and the reader will get bored.
+Too much, too fast, and it will be unsustainable.
+Too slow, and the reader will get bored.
 Leaving things hanging is just one of the tools for ratcheting up the tension.

-I chopped off the last part of the chapter, so that after pulling himself out of the raging whitewater, my hero becomes despondent when he can’t find his female partner.
+I chopped off the last part of the chapter so that after pulling himself out of the raging whitewater, my hero becomes despondent when he can’t find his female partner.
 The story doesn’t come back to them for three chapters.
 Even then, I took my time before reuniting them.

 I feel better now.